-The center provides demand response transportation services to older adults and disabled passengers Monday through Wednesday.
+The center provides demand-response transportation services to older adults and disabled passengers Monday through Wednesday.
 This includes transportation to and from senior lunches and local errands.
 Fares are between \$1.00 and \$4.00.
-In addition, out-of-town trips are made for shopping, medical appointments and more.
+In addition, out-of-town trips are made for shopping, medical appointments, and more.
 This includes bus service to Santa Rosa every Thursday and Friday, and bus service to Fort Bragg or Ukiah every Friday.
 Fare is \$10.00.
+MTA pays a large part of the cost of this service and is a longtime partner of the Coastal Seniors center.
+Funding comes from MCOG allocations of LTF as part of MTA's annual claim for funding and MTA also contracts with the Coastal Seniors center.